kirtfitzpatrick/writer-reader/README.md

     /**
      * dehydrate creates the Parameter Store StringParameter
      * construct as part of this stack's scope.
 It names it
-     * automatically by calling the KeyDecorator it was created
+     * automatically by calling its KeyDecorator which is
-     * with which is just a method prototype that exists on
+     * just a method prototype that exists on
      * the targetConf object below.
 By specifying decorator
      * prototypes in this way it allows you to have multiple
-     * decorators * on a single class that implements the
+     * decorators on a single KeyDecorator class.
-     * KeyDecorator interface.
      */
     writers.vpcId.dehydrate(this, props.targetConf);
   }